 Keller PD adopted LEADRS in 2009 for all DWI arrests.
 Jimmy led the department in DWI arrests during this time frame, accumulating over 400 arrests in his career.

-Catarina is the Administrative Assistant for the LEADRS program.
+Catarina is the Program Analyst for the LEADRS.
 She has attended the University of Colorado Denver and is a graduate of Stephen F. Austin University.
 Catarina is a former employee of the Williamson County Sheriffs Office where she worked as a Corrections Officer and Medical Officer from 2010 through 2013.